-Twos are also influenced by their dominant instinct:
+TWOS are also influenced by their dominant instinct:

-- Self-Preservation Twos present a strong expectation that others will attend to their needs.
-They may work tirelessly to gain that reciprocity.
-Or they may present themselves as child-like and needy as a means of inducing others to take care of them.
-They may traffic in guilt trips to get what they need. (“After all I’ve done for you…”)
+- Self-Preservation TWOS hold a strong expectation that others will attend to their needs.
+They may work tirelessly to gain that reciprocity, or they may present themselves as child-like and needy to induce others to take care of them.
+They may also traffic in guilt trips to get what they want. (“After all I’ve done for you…”)

 The antidote to stress lies in catching oneself in the act of flattering or serving others solely as a means of currying favor.
 It means recognizing the underlying fear of worthlessness that often drives this behavior.
 It calls for cultivating self-love and shedding the overwhelming concern for what others think.
-It also calls for setting healthy boundaries.

-Twos find strength in movement toward a Healthy Four.
+TWOS find strength in movement toward a Healthy FOUR.
 From this position, they learn to acknowledge their own feelings, needs, and expectations and find more direct means of satisfying them.
 They give themselves permission to prioritize self-care and cultivate relationships that are genuinely nurturing.